ODIM-Project/PluginCiscoACI/README.md

 5. Zone-specific address pools

 <blockquote>
-IMPORTANT:

-Before using the `Fabrics` APIs, ensure that the fabric manager is installed, its plugin is deployed, and added into the Resource Aggregator for ODIM framework.
+    IMPORTANT:Before using the `Fabrics` APIs, ensure that the fabric manager is installed, its plugin is deployed, and added into the Resource Aggregator for ODIM framework. </blockquote>

 | API URI                                                      | Operation Applicable | Required privileges            |
 | ------------------------------------------------------------ | -------------------- | ------------------------------ |